-The number of features available for CKEditor 5 is constantly growing.
-You can find the most recent list of the available ones on the left.
-CKEditor 5 is in active development now and new features are added all the time, while the existing ones are being expanded and improved.
-Newly added or meaningfully updated feature guides are marked with a NEW icon for easy spotting.
-Premium features, which require an additional license to work, are marked with a Premium feature icon.
+CKEditor 5 has many features, and the number is constantly growing.
+You can find the most recent list of features on the left.
+In addition to working on new features, we also expand and improve the existing ones.
+Newly added or meaningfully updated feature guides are marked with a NEW icon.
+Premium features, which require an additional license to work, have a Premium feature icon.

 # Using CKEditor 5 features

 Most of the features are easily accessible from a highly configurable toolbar (in fact there are two of those) offering buttons and dropdowns you may arrange the way you need.
 This is aided by dedicated feature toolbars in many cases.
 Plenty of actions can also be executed with keyboard shortcuts.
 And the whole user interface comes with a multitude of translations and it supports RTL languages.

 # CKEditor 5 WYSIWYG editor features and functions

 CKEditor 5 features cover several functional areas of application and use.
 Listed below are some of the most useful ones.